 PAUL D KENNY

-Populism and Patronage: Why Populists Win Elections in India, Asia, and Beyond, Oxford and New York: Oxford University Press (2017)
+Populism and Patronage: Why Populists Win Elections in India, Asia, and Beyond, Oxford: Oxford University Press (2017)

 PEER REVIEWED ARTICLES